-Specialized counseling and support services for survivors of sexual assault are also available through Haven.
 Services are available during business hours while Colgate is in session.
-Emergencies services are available for after hours and weekends.
+Emergency services are available for after hours and weekends throughout the year.

-Students with pre-existing conditions are invited to contact the director of counseling and psychological services to discuss their needs and the availability of local or out-of-town services.
+Students with pre-existing conditions are invited to contact counseling and psychological services staff to discuss their needs and the availability of local or nearby services.

-Haven, located in the garden level of Curtis Hall, is Colgate’s sexual assault support and resource center.
-Professional staff at Haven provide confidential trauma-informed clinical care for survivors of sexual assault and other forms of sexual or intimate partner violence and support, education, and advocacy for the campus community.
+Haven, located in the garden level of Curtis Hall, is Colgate’s sexual assault resource center.
+Professional staff at Haven provide confidential trauma-informed clinical care for survivors of sexual assault and other forms of partner violence.
 Services include individual counseling, group therapy, consultation, and crisis intervention, as well as sexual assault awareness, prevention, and educational outreach and programming in collaboration with on- and off-campus partners.

-A residential liberal arts education furthers intellectualism, civic engagement, understanding, respect for all aspects of diversity and inclusion, personal wellness and accountability, and the development of lifelong connections.
+A four year residential liberal arts education furthers civic engagement, respect for all aspects of diversity and inclusion, belonging in community, intellectual engagement, and living with integrity.